epsilon537/boxlambda/docs/os_architecture.md

 *Mecrisp Forth's Welcome message - ASCII art from Adreas Freise.*

 Most *new* code will be written in Forth or in assembly language in the Forth environment.
-Not everything is in the Forth environment is new, still- to-be-developed software, however.
+Not everything in the Forth environment is new, still- to-be-developed software, however.
 Some modules, such as the RISC-V assembler and disassembler, are part of the Mecrisp Forth Quintus distribution.